Fatal crash e-scooter unlocked with child account

 A trial to test the technology is under way in the French city of Lyon.

-The Birmingham e-scooter trial website stated riders must hold a provisional or full driving licence, however Mustafa's 14-year-old friend had transferred a Voi account from a parent to unlock the e-scooter.
+The Birmingham scheme's website stated riders must hold a provisional or full driving licence, however Mustafa's 14-year-old friend had transferred a Voi account from a parent to unlock the e-scooter.

-Jack Samler, a general manager at Voi, told the inquest that when accounts are set up, both a driving licence and a photo of the user is required.
+Jack Samler, a general manager at Voi, told the inquest that when accounts are set up, both a driving licence and a photo of the user were required.

 Coroner James Bennett said the family had suffered every parent's nightmare.